UK's controversial plan to send asylum seekers to Rwanda | World

 Some asylum seekers in the UK will be transferred to Rwanda – more than 4,000 miles away – under the British government’s new plans.

-The controversial program is part of a set of tougher measures by the government to reduce the number of asylum seekers arriving in the country in small boats through the English Channel.
+The controversial program is part of a set of tougher government measures to reduce the number of asylum seekers arriving in the country in small boats through the English Channel.

 Home Secretary Priti Patel is in the African country to sign a $150 million deal that involves testing the scheme with single men arriving in the UK.